Cepheus (father of Andromeda)

-In Greek mythology, Cepheus (/ˈsiːfiəs, -fjuːs/; Ancient Greek: Κηφεύς Kepheús) was the name of two rulers of Aethiopia, grandfather and grandson.
+In Greek mythology, Cepheus (/ˈsiːfiəs, -fjuːs/; Ancient Greek: Κηφεύς Kepheús) was the king of Aethiopia and the father of Andromeda, the princess who is saved by the hero Perseus.

 Family

 Cepheus was the son of either Belus, Agenor or Phoenix.
-If Belus was his father, he had Achiroe, daughter of Nilus as mother, and Danaus, Aegyptus and Phineus as brothers.
+When Belus is described as his father, Achiroe, daughter of Nilus, is given as his mother, and Danaus, Aegyptus, and Phineus as his brothers.
 He was called Iasid Cepheus, pertaining to his Argive ancestry through King Iasus of Argus, father of Io.

 Mythology

-Cepheus is prominently featured in the Perseus legend as the husband of Cassiopeia and father of Princess Andromeda, and whose brother Phineus expected to marry Andromeda.
-Various sources described his kingdom to be "Aethiopia" or later as the city of Joppa (Jaffa) in Phoenicia, which was named after the elder Cepheus' wife, Iope, daughter of Aeolus.
+Cepheus is prominently featured in the Perseus legend as the husband of Cassiopeia, father of Princess Andromeda, and brother of Phineus, who expects to marry Andromeda.
+Various sources describe his kingdom to be "Aethiopia" or later, the city of Joppa (Jaffa) in Phoenicia, which was named after the elder Cepheus's wife, Iope, daughter of Aeolus.

-Cepheus's proud wife Cassiopeia boasted that Andromeda was more beautiful than the Nereids, angering both the sea-nymphs and Poseidon.
-In response, Poseidon sent a flood and the sea monster Cetus to attack Aethiopia.
-Cepheus and Cassiopeia sought guidance from the oracle of Ammon (identified with Zeus) at the oasis of Siwa in the Libyan desert; she declared the calamity would not end until their daughter Andromeda was offered to the monster as a human sacrifice.
-The king chained his daughter to a rock by the shore to be devoured by Cetus at the whim of his subjects.
+Cassiopeia boasts that Andromeda is more beautiful than the Nereids, angering both the sea nymphs and Poseidon.
+In response, Poseidon sends a flood and the sea monster Cetus to attack Aethiopia.
+Cepheus and Cassiopeia seek guidance from the oracle of Ammon (identified with Zeus) at the oasis of Siwa in the Libyan desert; she declares the calamity will not end until Andromeda is offered to the monster as a human sacrifice.
+The king chains his daughter to a rock by the shore to be devoured by Cetus at the whim of his subjects.

-Andromeda was saved when Perseus, flying home with his trophy head of Medusa, passed by the kingdom of Cepheus and noticed a beautiful girl chained to a rock on the shore.
-Perseus fell in love with her and undertook to slay the monster if she promised to marry him; in a slightly different version, he approached her father Cepheus.
-The hero then killed the monster (or turned it to stone by showing it the Gorgon’s head).
-Perseus washed off his blood in a spring near the city of Joppa which apocryphally turned red as a result.
+Andromeda is saved when Perseus, flying home with his trophy head of Medusa, passes by the kingdom of Cepheus and notices a beautiful girl chained to a rock on the shore.
+Perseus falls in love with her and undertakes to slay the monster if she promises to marry him; in a slightly different version, he approaches Cepheus.
+The hero then kills the monster (or turns it to stone by showing it the Gorgon’s head).
+Perseus washes off his blood in a spring near the city of Joppa, which apocryphally turns red as a result.

-Cepheus and Cassiopeia allowed Perseus to become Andromeda's husband after he used Medusa's head to turn Phineus and his men to stone for plotting against him.
-According to Hyginus, the betrothed of Andromeda was named Agenor.
-After spending a year or so at the court of his father-in-law, Perseus finally set off for Seriphos with his wife.
-Since Cepheus had no heir of his own, the departing couple allowed him to adopt their first-born child, Perses, who was destined to give his name to the Persians.
-Cepheus was later made into the constellation Cepheus.
+Cepheus and Cassiopeia allow Perseus to become Andromeda's husband after he uses Medusa's head to turn Phineus and his men to stone for plotting against him.
+According to Hyginus, the betrothed of Andromeda is named Agenor.
+After spending a year or so at the court of his father-in-law, Perseus finally sets off for Seriphos with his wife.
+Since Cepheus has no heir of his own, the departing couple allows him to adopt their first-born child, Perses, who is destined to give his name to the Persians.
+Cepheus is later made into the constellation Cepheus.